Maximiliano Urruti: Montreal Impact

 On 9 December 2018, Urruti was traded to the Montreal Impact in exchange for a first-round pick in the 2019 MLS SuperDraft and $75,000 in Targeted Allocation Money.
 Prior to the 2019 season, Urruti signed a new three-year contract with a team option for the 2022 season.
 Urruti made his Impact debut on 2 March 2019 in a 2–1 victory against the San Jose Earthquakes.
-On 16 March, he recorded his first assist since joining Montreal, helping the Impact to a 3–1 win over Orlando City.
+On 16 March, he recorded his first assist since joining Montreal, helping the Impact to a 3–1 win over Orlando City SC.
 On 8 May, Urruti scored his first goal for Montreal and also added an assist to give the Impact a 2–1 win against the New York Red Bulls.
 He finished the regular season with 4 goals and 6 assists from 31 appearances.
 It was a disappointing MLS season for the Impact as a team, missing out on the playoffs after finishing 9th in the Eastern Conference.
 Montreal did enjoy a successful cup run during the season, with Urruti appearing in all 6 games as the Impact won the 2019 Canadian Championship, defeating Toronto FC in the final 3–1 on penalties after playing to a 1–1 aggregate score.

 On 29 February 2020, Urruti scored in the 80th minute to give Montreal a 2–1 win against the New England Revolution in their first game of the MLS season.
 He scored twice on 6 March to give the Impact a 2–2 draw with FC Dallas.
 Following matchweek 2, the MLS season was paused for four months due to the COVID-19 pandemic.
 MLS returned to play in July with the MLS is Back Tournament, with games in the group stage counting as regular season matches.
 Urruti started all 3 group stage games to help Montreal advance to the knockout round.
 He came off the bench in their knockout round matchup with Orlando City, a 1–0 loss.
-On 17 October Urruti scored in the 80th minute to give the Impact a 2–1 victory against Inter Miami.
-Urruti ended the shortened season with 15 appearances (out of a possible 23), 5 goals, and 2 assists, helping the Impact qualify for the playoffs.
+On 17 October Urruti scored in the 80th minute to give the Impact a 2–1 victory against Inter Miami CF. Urruti ended the shortened season with 15 appearances (out of a possible 23), 5 goals, and 2 assists, helping the Impact qualify for the playoffs.
 He did not appear in Montreal's only playoff game, a 2–1 loss to New England.
 In November 2020, Urruti underwent knee surgery.